 Offering Free, No-Obligation Consultations

-At The Law Office of Fredson & Statmore, we have over 50 years of experience helping clients across Paterson, Clifton, Wayne, Little Falls, West Milford, and Passaic County to recover full and fair compensation for auto accident injury claims of all kinds.
+At The Law Office of Fredson & Statmore, we have over 50 years of experience helping clients across Clifton, Bloomfield, Wayne, Paterson, Little Falls, West Milford, Woodland Park, and Passaic County to recover full and fair compensation for auto accident injury claims of all kinds.

 Lead by a New Jersey Supreme Court Certified Civil Trial Attorney, our personal injury team has already recovered millions of dollars in compensation for our clients, and we are ready to put our proven track record of success to work for you.